 Add to that, given just 4% of product marketers think their role is fully understood, as highlighted in the State of Product Marketing Report 2021, OKRs can contribute significantly in helping other teams see what you bring to the table, and perhaps encourage stakeholders to allocate more budget to your department in the future.

 It's impossible to apply a one-size-fits-all when it comes to introducing OKRs within an organization.
 Each company has its own agenda, therefore, their OKRs will never be the same.

 Let’s check out a few examples of OKRs in practice:

 Example 1: Barcelona Football Club

 Barcelona FC is one of the biggest clubs in world football.
-Though fans may view the club exclusively as a sports team, they operate as a well-oiled, finely-tuned business, with a series of OKRs in place.
+Though fans may view the club exclusively as a sports team, they're a well-oiled, finely-tuned business, with its own set of OKRs in place.

 For instance, at the start of each soccer season, the head coach is given targets for the upcoming campaign, i.e. OKRs.
 This could be broken down as follows: